WebAssembly/component-model/design/mvp/Explainer.md

 `string-encoding` option.

 The `(memory <memidx>)` option specifies the memory that the Canonical ABI will use to load and store values.
-If the Canoical ABI needs to load or store, validation requires this option to be present (there is no default).
+If the Canonical ABI needs to load or store, validation requires this option to be present (there is no default).

 The `(realloc <funcidx>)` option specifies a core function that is validated to